 is viewed as a form of lingering and deep-rooted immaturity,

-sometimes dependent on hereditary factors.
+sometimes dependent on hereditary factors (cf. Winther, 2004, here).

 Psychoanalysts today are dealing only with more or less severe forms of secondary narcissism, although the qualifier ‘secondary’ is dropped.
 Historically, many a theorist has raised objections against Freud’s theory of ego development.
 According to this theory, the ego ideal is instituted during the development of the ego.
 Allegedly, the ego distances itself from primary narcissism, forms an ego-ideal, and proceeds to cathect objects.
 However, as long as the ego has not yet formed, there can be no ego cathexis.
 Hence, there cannot be a primary (or original) narcissism.
 The self-contradiction is glaringly obvious.
 Arguably, the theory would work should we postulate a preformed ego.
 But Freud does not make this definition; rather, he says that the ego develops from the Id.
-The Id is the completely unconscious division of the psyche which is the source of psychic energy derived from instinctual needs and drives.
+The Id is the completely unconscious division of the psyche that is the source of psychic energy derived from instinctual needs and drives.

 So what does Freud really mean by the term primary narcissism, as the original form of ego cathexis?
 It seems that he means something else, which is very different from the narcissistic condition.
-However, the toddler’s condition is a suitable hook on which we can hang a projection of our own adult narcissism.
+It’s clear that the toddler’s condition is a suitable hook on which we can hang a projection of our own adult narcissism.
 Theorists tend to view them as little Oedipal kings with constant cravings.
 In fact, this is a perfect image of the negative side of the ego, which sometimes develops into a gluttonous monster.
-So I hold that this is a projection of the shadow of adult ego nature.
+I hold that this is a projection of the shadow of adult ego nature.
 Adults tend to think that the toddler partakes in primitive and greedy ego nature, which we carry inside us, but which the toddler has not yet learnt to master.
-The child is viewed as a mini-adult that hasn’t learnt to control its cravings and wishes, due to an undeveloped super-ego.
+The child is viewed as a mini-adult who hasn’t learnt to control its cravings and wishes, due to an undeveloped super-ego.

 This is a projection of the dark side of adult psychology.
 In truth, the child exists in an unbroken and primordial state, whereas adult psychology has been broken apart into subject and object.
-Accordingly, there is in adult psychology an outer and inner world, ego and object, outward façade versus unspoken thoughts, conscious contra unconscious.
+Accordingly, there is in adult psychology an outer and inner world, ego and object, outward façade versus unspoken thoughts, sentience contra insentience.
 The child, on the other hand, still remains in a condition of wholeness, which is what obtained before the Fall from Grace.
 In a sense, the child is on a higher psychological plane than the adult.
 The toddler’s very being is wholeness, whereas the adult has experienced the trauma of crashing into worldly reality, causing the destruction of his wholeness.

 Arguably, the mystic, the Zen Buddhist monk, or the Taoist ascetic, is engaged in recreating the child’s condition of wholeness, prior to the partition of subject and object.
 This is not the same as ego cathexis, since that would not serve to cancel out subject and object, but would do the reverse.
 The mystic attempts to accomplish an egoless state through the decathection of the ego.
 The psychic condition of the toddler represents an original form of wholeness, whereas the mystic regains wholeness in a secondary form.
 Neither of these are related to narcissism.
 The mystic describes the condition as unity with God.
 It is high time that psychoanalysis ceases to project the notion of reversal to narcissism.
 Theorists ought to realize that the spiritual psychological condition is part and parcel of human nature.

-To Freud, the longing for primary narcissism remains the original and actual upshot of religion.
+To Freud, the longing for primary narcissism remains the original and actual impetus of religion.
 He says that the only ‘purpose’ in life is to restore one’s lost pleasure.
 The primacy placed on ‘the pleasure principle’, i.e., the rule according to which we seek to recover our lost wholeness or pleasure, relates to the notion of the ‘oceanic feeling’:

 The ideational contents appropriate to it would be precisely those of limitlessness and of a bond with the universe — the same ideas with which my friend elucidated the “oceanic” feeling.
-(Freud, 2002, p.15)
+(Freud, 2002, p.
+15)

 Religious ideation notoriously revolves around ‘primary wholeness’,